 What’s the big deal?

 This might sound reasonable, but why do I make such a big fuss about it?
-Because it really is a big problem for many people, and I think part of the reason is the way the third tone is taught, both in classrooms and textbooks.
+Because it really is a big problem for many people (just check the comments to this article below), and I think part of the reason is the way the third tone is taught, both in classrooms and textbooks.
 I hear very few foreigners speaking Chinese with correct third tones, even some people whose Chinese is otherwise very good still go up when they should go down.

 Here are some examples: